-Each Martin Audio amplifier has many advanced protection features, protecting both the amplifier and the loudspeakers connected to it, should a fault condition arise.
+Each MARTIN AUDIO MA series amplifier has many advanced protection features, that will protect both the amplifier and the loudspeakers connected to it, should a fault condition arise.
 Under normal use these features are inaudible.
 All protection circuits operate independently.

-9.1 Output Limiter
+9.1.1 Output Limiter

 An output limiter is included to avoid amplifier clipping.
-When an amplifier is severely overdriven, its output waveform is clipped (its peaks are squared off) - reducing the crest factor.
+When an amplifier is severely overdriven, its output waveform is clipped (its peaks are squared off) -reducing the crest factor.
 In extreme cases, the waveform can approach that of a square wave.
 An amplifier is normally capable of producing far more power under these conditions than its normal undistorted rated output power.